mattermost/docs/source/collaborate/make-calls.rst

   - All Mattermost customers can start, join, and participate in 1:1 audio calls with optional screen sharing.
   - For group calls up to 50 concurrent users, Mattermost Enterprise, Professional, or Mattermost Cloud is required.
-  - Enterprise customers can also `record calls <#record-a-call>`__, enable :ref:`live text captions <collaborate/make-calls:live captions during calls>` during calls, and `transcribe recorded calls <#transcribe-recorded-calls>`__.
+  - Enterprise customers can also `record calls <#record-a-call>`__, enable :ref:`live text captions <collaborate/make-calls:live captions during calls (beta)>` during calls, and `transcribe recorded calls <#transcribe-recorded-calls>`__.
 We recommend that Enterprise self-hosted customers looking for group calls beyond 50 concurrent users consider using the :ref:`dedicated rtcd service <configure/calls-deployment:rtcd>`.
   - Mattermost Cloud users can start calling right out of the box.
 For Mattermost self-hosted deployments, System admins need to enable and configure the plugin :ref:`using the System Console <configure/plugins-configuration-settings:calls>`.

 .. include:: ../_static/badges/academy-calls.rst